Quick Answer

 Q: Mera bachcha raat ko chillata hai aur yaad nahi rehta.
 Kya yeh normal hai?

 A: This sounds like night terrors (raat ka darr) - very different from nightmares.
-Night terrors are common between ages 3-8 and usually harmless.
+Night terrors are common between ages 3-8 and usually not dangerous.
 Don’t try to wake the child - stay nearby for safety.
 Most children outgrow them by age 12.
 If happening every night or causing injury, consult your pediatrician.

 Q: Bachcha bahut kharrate leta hai.
 Kya doctor dikhana chahiye?